microsoft/autogen/website/docs/Contribute.md

 yarn start --host 0.0.0.0 --port 3000
 ```

-Once done you should be able to access the documentaion at `http://127.0.0.1:8081/autogen`
+Once done you should be able to access the documentation at `http://127.0.0.1:8081/autogen`

 Note:
 some tips in this guide are based off the contributor guide from [flaml](https://microsoft.github.io/FLAML/docs/Contribute).